Section Image

 Modern homes are attracting young families

 Many of Greenville’s residential streets weave into neat subdivisions off Greenville Drive.
 Most homes date back to the early 2000s, showcasing new traditional architecture on spacious, leafy lots.
 Green pastures and farmland surround modern developments on the village outskirts, where those closest to the airport may experience flight noise.
 “The fact that there are so many new homes built out here is a big draw for young families,” Dieck says.
 “When you’re talking about urban sprawl, we’re the definition of it… We’re known for our residential development.”
-Overall, the median home price in Greenville is slightly above the national median and a bit more expensive than Appleton.
+The median home price is around $430,000, which is slightly above the national median and a bit more expensive than Appleton.

 Greenville offers cozy lots with well-maintained homes featuring new traditional architecture.